vineetsagar7/ipldashboard.github.io/README.md

  - Progressive Web App:
     - Manifest file: added icons, background color and theme color.
     - Add to home screen
-    - servie worker to fetch the incomming data from server
+    - Servie worker to fetch the incomming data from server
  - Offline Usable: Cached data used to run the app when no internet is available.

 IPL Dashboard: https://vineetsagar7.github.io/ipldashboard.github.io/